AritraStark/ChatApp_Socket/README.md

 ## Description

 This is a Chatting website built on MERN stack using Redux as a state management system and Material.UI in React frontend.
 The project also utilizes the Socket.IO to implement websockets.
+The project has been deployed in heroku and can be found at [link](https://starkchatsocket.herokuapp.com/)

 [Back To The Top](#Table-of-Contents)